emsr888-source/Unscroller/INSTAGRAM_BLOCKING_COMPLETE.md

 - ✅ **Feed content:** Completely blocked
 - ✅ **DMs & Posting:** Still allowed ✅

-**Users can now use Instagram in Creator Mode without any access to distracting algorithmic content!**
+**Users can now use Instagram in Unscroller without any access to distracting algorithmic content!**

 ---